Dog & Cat Adoption

 Our adoption process

 Step 1 – Have a look on our website to see if there are any particular animals you would like to be considered for adoption.
-Please note that potential adopters must live within one hour’s drive of Gables.
+We don’t put puppies and kittens on our website so please read the following steps to be added to our puppy or kitten waiting list.

-We will send you videos and photos of the potential animal so you can see what their temperament and character is like.
-You may be asked to provide photos or video of your home and a secure, private garden/yard (for a dog).
+For cats we will send you videos and photos of the potential cat/kittens so you can see what their temperament and character is like.

 All our animals are: